klinkby/kli.dk/src/content/post/2023/02-independently-deployable-and-scalable/index.md

 ## Independently deployable

-To be able to scale out microservices must be independently deployable.
-This means that each service node can be deployed without affecting other services and join the load balancer pool when ready to take requests.
-This enables dynamic scaling, where more nodes are added dynamically at peak load times and stopped again when load decreases.
+As stated in the previous post, a microservice should not have dependencies to other services.
+This is the first step towards safe deploys, where a service can be updated and redeployed without affecting consumers.

-In the cloud service that only charge for running time this is a cost-effective solution for handling dynamic load, as opposed to paying for a group of idle servers, just waiting for that peak day of the month.
+This can also enable independent scaling, or elasticity, where a service behind a network load balancer can be scaled up or down without affecting other services.
+More nodes can be added dynamically at peak load times and stopped again when load decreases.
+In the cloud service that only charge for running time this is a very cost-effective solution for handling dynamic load.
+As opposed to paying for a group of idle servers, just waiting for that peak day of the month.

 ## Deterministic and stateless